gcroci2/AltaCV/README.md

 * `v1.7.1c` (7 Dec 2024):
   * **Added:** shade to the sections separation line, (google) `scholar` field, and a new section for open-source projects.
 Added cover letter template.
   * **Updated:** improved header spacing, aligned location and date icons across sections, updated color palette, and cv sections titles.
+Renamed `main.tex` to `cv.tex`, and added folders for images and bibliography configuration.
   * **Removed:** photo in the header, and the `darkmode` option.

 * `v1.7.1b` (11 Jan 2024):